 NOTE: Most committee meetings during NACHC’s Annual Conference and Community Health Institute (CHI) occur at the front end of the conference, while most committee meetings during NACHC’s Annual Policy & Issues (P&I) Forum occur at the back end of the conference.

 NACHC solicits committee applications by e-mail, through the NACHC website, and at the Annual Meeting in odd-numbered years.
 NACHC’s committees assist the Board by identifying priorities, conducting detailed deliberation, and making recommendations for assigned areas.
 NACHC’s Chair of the Board makes all committee appointments.
-Appointment notices are mailed in December.
+Appointment notices are mailed in early December.
 Committee appointments begin January 1, for a two-year term.
 NACHC’s Committees meet in conjunction with two major conferences: The Policy and Issues Forum [P&I] (usually in March), and the Annual Meeting and Community Health Institute [CHI] (in August or September), and participate in conference call meetings when scheduled.
-Committees meet at the start of the Annual Meeting/CHI and at the end of the P&I. (See detailed schedule on reverse.)
-Non-participation can affect reappointment to committees, subcommittees, and task forces in the future.
+Committees meet at the start of the Annual Meeting/CHI and at the end of the P&I. Non-participation can affect reappointment to committees, subcommittees, and task forces in the future.
 ALL current committee members must reapply each term.

 To be eligible for committee appointment, you must be: